 The district court decision was in response to a lawsuit filed April 14 on behalf of Tennessee abortion providers by the Center for Reproductive Rights, Planned Parenthood Federation of America, the ACLU and the ACLU of Tennessee challenging a state order issued by Tennessee Governor Bill Lee on April 8 in response to the COVID-19 pandemic, limiting "non-emergency" health care procedures.
 Under the order, patients were unable to receive procedural abortions, but were permitted to obtain medication abortions if less than 11 weeks pregnant—although the state bans telehealth for medication abortions.

-In granting the motion, Federal District Court Judge Bernard Friedman wrote, "Moreover, abortion is a time-sensitive procedure.
+When Federal District Court Judge Bernard Friedman granted the temporary injunction on April 17, he wrote, "Moreover, abortion is a time-sensitive procedure.
 Delaying a woman's access to abortion even by a matter of days can result in her having to undergo a lengthier and more complex procedure that involves progressively greater health risks, or can result in her losing the right to obtain an abortion altogether.
 Therefore, plaintiffs have demonstrated that enforcement of EO-25 causes them irreparable harm."

 Legal filings in this case: